 Traditional Music of the Korean Dynasties

 It was music played before the highest of Kings, music that adorned the most grandest of palaces throughout the dynasties of Korea.
 The music that preceded the mightiest of KPOP to rule the international charts was the riveting sounds of traditional Korean palatial music, Ah-Ak.
-The Korean Cultural Office presents Nan-Gye traditional orchestra at the Sydney Opera House for one night only to bring you, ‘Banquet of Korean Palatial Sounds: Traditional music of the Korean Dynasties’.
+The Korean Cultural Centre presents Nan-Gye traditional orchestra at the Sydney Opera House for one night only to bring you, ‘Banquet of Korean Palatial Sounds: Traditional music of the Korean Dynasties’.

 The concert takes place on the 19th of February 8:00pm for one show only and is a FREE event open to the general public.
 The main concert hall of Sydney Opera House will reverberate with music that once inspired the most distinguished nobles of the nation.
 Hear the sounds from an orchestra consisting of traditional Korean instruments and feel the harmony of one of the greatest feats in sound from the east.

 Banquet of Korean Palatial Sounds is a riveting Korean traditional palatial orchestration experience from the 15th century inspired by the legendary music prodigy Yeon Park.
 Presented by the Nan-Gye traditional orchestra, you will be able to hear sounds from various Korean traditional instruments creating a wholesome harmony for your ears.
 Established in 1991, Nan-gye traditional orchestra has performed over 1,300 successful concerts and has been invited to perform in many overseas concerts including America, Italy, Japan and China.